erdbeere/tml/docs/tutorial.rst

 The structure of the teemap is similiar to the structure you know from the teeworlds editor, it should be familiar to you.

-.. autoclass:: tml.tml.Teemap
-   :members:

-   .. attribute:: images

-      List of all images included in the map, external and embedded.

-   .. attribute:: groups

-      List of the groups, ordered like they are placed in teeworlds.

-   .. attribute:: mapinfo

-      :py:class:`MapInfo <tml.tml.items.MapInfo>` object, contains information like
-      author and maplicense.
-Can be ``None``.

 Example: Getting a list of tiles and their index.

 >>> t = Teemap('dm1')